kl3mta3/SphereAlert/README.md

 The database, the encryption keyfile, and logs live in the **named volume `spherealert-data`**, mounted at `/data`.
-It is created automatically and is kept across rebuilds and redeploys — Docker (and PaaS platforms like Coolify) preserve named volumes declared in the compose file.
-Don't hardcode `container_name`, and don't use a bind mount to a path inside the repo — a redeploy that re-clones the repo would wipe it.
+It is created automatically and is kept across rebuilds and redeploys.
+Docker preserve named volumes declared in the compose file.
+Don't hardcode `container_name`, and don't use a bind mount to a path inside the repo, a redeploy that re-clones the repo would wipe it.

-> Deploying with **Coolify**: use the *Docker Compose* build pack and point it at
+> Deploying with **Coolify**?: use the *Docker Compose* build pack and point it at
 > `docker-compose.yaml`.
 The `spherealert-data` volume appears under the app's
 > **Persistent Storage** tab and survives every redeploy.